 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The key to a perfectly gooey, delicious grilled cheese sandwich is, of course, the cheese.
-Some cheeses melt better than others, due to the interactions between the casein proteins and the calcium, while some cheeses will not melt at all.
-Gruyére, mozzarella, muenster, fontina, Monterey Jack, Gouda, Colby, and Swiss varieties are excellent melting cheeses.
+The key to a perfectly gooey, delicious grilled cheese sandwich is the right cheese.
+Some cheeses melt better than others due to the interactions between the casein proteins and the calcium, while other cheeses will not melt at all.
+Gruyére, mozzarella, Muenster, fontina, Monterey Jack, Gouda, colby, and Swiss varieties are excellent melting cheeses.
 Mild or medium cheddar melts evenly, but aged cheddar is more acidic, so it tends to separate.
 Processed cheeses, such as the classic "American," melt nicely because of the way they are developed.